 Solar Folklore is a collection of ancient myths, legends and accounts about the Sun from around the world.
 Download an expanded PDF version of Solar Folklore.

 For Educators supplies cross-curricular activities on the Sun and solar science.
 Most of its resources are for grades 4-12, but some are appropriate for K-12.
 Study Guides include National Science Standards.
 For example, Solar Art, Music, Photography, Poetry, and Literature invites K-5 and higher students to submit their own images, poetry, or literature inspired by the Sun.
 Submissions are displayed.
 A series of quizzes for students in grades 6-8 includes Comparison Activities a collection of solar scale activities diameter, mass, heat, and distance.

-For Students is a gathering of activities with special appeal for students.
+For Students is a collection of activities with special appeal for students.